 4. Authority (backlinks): votes of trust

 When other reputable sites link to yours, Google reads it as a vote of credibility.
 Quality over quantity: one link from an industry publication beats 100 spam directory entries.
+See link building and off-page SEO.

 And Local SEO?